-- 1. Upon receiving an allegation of Research Misconduct, the Vice Provost for Research and the responsible Dean shall, within 15 business days and without notice to any of the parties involved, consult with one another, and Faculty Personnel Services where respondent is a member of the faculty or Employee Relations/HR where respondent is a staff member to determine whether an Inquiry is warranted.
-If they are unable to agree on whether an Inquiry is warranted, the Provost shall determine whether an Inquiry is warranted. - 2.
+- 1. Upon receiving an allegation of Research Misconduct, the VPRI and the responsible Dean shall, within 15 business days and without notice to any of the parties involved, consult with one another, and Faculty Personnel Services where respondent is a faculty member, Employee Relations/HR where respondent is a staff member, or Office of Student Conduct where the respondent is a student, to determine whether an Inquiry is warranted.
+If they are unable to agree on whether an Inquiry is warranted, the Executive Vice President/Provost shall determine whether an Inquiry is warranted. - 2.
 An Inquiry is warranted if the allegation - - a.
 Falls within the definition of Research Misconduct under this Policy; and - b.
 Is sufficiently credible and specific, with a reasonable likelihood that potential evidence of Research Misconduct may be identified. - 3.
 There is not always sufficient information to warrant an Inquiry of an allegation.
 For example, an allegation that a researcher's work should be subjected to general examination for possible misconduct is not sufficiently substantial or specific to initiate an Inquiry.
-In the case of such a vague allegation, before initiating an Inquiry, the Vice Provost for Research must make an effort to obtain more and specific information from the Complainant, where the Complainant is known.
+In the case of such a vague allegation, before initiating an Inquiry, the VPRI must make an effort to obtain more and specific information from the Complainant, where the Complainant is known. - 4.
+Anonymous allegations of Research Misconduct will be considered only if sufficient evidence is provided, in the judgment of the VPRI and Dean, to warrant Inquiry of the allegations. - 5.
+If it is determined that an Inquiry is warranted, the VPRI shall implement the procedures described in Sections V.B through V.K below.